WillPower3309/awesome-dotfiles/README.md

 - If you encounter any problems please open an issue in this repo and I will gladly investigate it

 ## Current To-Do ##
-- **Features**:
+- Panel:
   - make folder icons have dpi(7) to match taglist icons
   - make panel swap more smooth (panel behind left panel taking up fullscreen that changes color?), work for maximized layout too
 - finish adding keybinds
 - lock screen
 - add one more workspace with icon
 - new wallpaper functionality: pull all wallpapers from directory, put into list. # of wallpapers in list, divide time in day by # wallpapers, set wallpaper
 - make more components pull variables from theme.lua
 - wallpaper blurring
 - finish menu.lua

-- **Bug Fixes:**
 - fix spinning cursor bug on adjust volume / brightness (due to components or widgets)
 - make adjust volume / brightness more smooth
 - fix notifications UI -> background messed up if open over a client
 - fix rofi focus bugs
-  - exit screen sleep bug
-  - manu spawn right beside mouse (currently strange gap to the right)
+- menu spawn right beside mouse (currently strange gap to the right)
 - menu contents
 - fix launcher widget